A2UI Launch: CopilotKit delivers full support at launch!

 __wf_reserved_inherit

-CopilotKit has been working closely with Google on A2UI, and we’ll be shipping full support when the A2UI spec launches.
-But before that happens, let’s break down how these pieces fit into the broader agentic landscape.
+CopilotKit has been working hands-on with Google as A2UI takes shape, and we’ll be shipping full support the moment the spec goes live.
+But before that happens, it’s worth slowing down for a minute to map out how these pieces connect, and what they actually mean for the future of agentic apps.

 The Agentic Protocol Ecosystem Is Taking Shape